dmijatovic/react-redux-i18next/README.md

 import US from "./locale/en/translation.json";
 ```

+This setup uses redux and custom middleware to load translation files and change language.
+Language change is passed to i18next using custom redux middleare.
+The i18next implementation is in i18n folder.

 ### How to add language?

 - **create translation file**: create new json file based on the default json file en.json at the same location (static/data/en.json).
 The filename needs to be defined in the config file (see point 3).
 Go to google translate and translate all items :-). _Maybe we can use Google Translate API?!?
 When double-quotes (") appear in the text use escape chart (\\).
 See example below._